Our Vineyard

 Creating an environment for distinctive wines

-De la Bêche’s close planted vines have to compete for water and nutrients, which reduces the yield per vine and produces smaller berries and bunch size, concentrating flavours and tannins.
-This leads to more complex wines, especially for Pinot Noir and Chardonnay.
+De la Bêche’s close planted vines compete with each other for water and nutrients, this naturally reduces the yield per vine by producing smaller berries and bunches, concentrating flavours and tannins leading to more complexity and detail in our wines,

-High density planting creates a unique microclimate in the vineyard which provides shade for the canopy, berries and vineyard floor, reducing heat stress in summer.
+High density planting creates a unique microclimate in the vineyard which provides dappled light, reducing the negative impact of direct heat and sunlight on the canopy and crop.

 Our aim is to produce wines which achieve the best possible expression of our soil, climate and grape-growing practices at Taradale.
 We are excited to bring you our first releases from De la Bêche.